Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

+Furthermore, assumption A.3 pre-supposes an intrinsic irreversible evolution, since the effect of future and past oriented evolutions are not equivalent at such fundamental level.

+Assumption A.4 suggests the existence of special coordinate systems associated with sub-quantum molecules, namely, local coordinate systems associated with the sub-quantum degrees of freedom.
+By co-moving coordinate system one means a curve $\gamma:I\to M_4$ that has locally at some instance the same second order jet at $t=0\in I$ than the world line of the molecule.
+This interpretation of local co-moving system is understood once the four dimensional spacetime arena is introduced in the theory as a concept where to locate macroscopic observations.
+The co-moving coordinate systems associated with sub-quantum molecules does not have attached a direct observable meaning.

+Assumption A.4 on the existence of a minimal length scale is in agreement with several current approaches to the problem of quantum gravity.
+Assumption A.4 can be read as stating that the fundamental scale has associated a fundamental length.
+That the Planck scale is the fundamental scale has been argued in several ways in the literature, although ultimately it is a conjecture based upon extrapolations of laws towards domains of validity which is in principle unclear to hold.

+The interpretation given of the coordinate systems introduced in Assumption A.4 is consistent with the theory of quantum spacetime introduced by H. Snyder \cite{Snyder}.
+This remaind us that there are algebraic frameworks where minimal coordinate length in the sense described above and associated with particular coordinate systems can be made consistent with the constrains imposed by causality and with local diffeomorphism transformations.

+We would like to remark that Assumption A.4 provides a realization of Assumption A.0: both {\it assumptions} could be merged in one.
+However, in terms to keep a more general framework, we keep by now both {\it assumptions} as independent, for the reasons discussed in relation with assumption $0$.

+In addition to the geometric flow introduced in Assumption A.5, there is a dynamics for the fundamental degrees of freedom introduced in Assumption A.3 associated with the evolution respect to an {\it external time} parameter, that we call $\tau$-time parameters.
+If the $\tau$-time parameter is discrete, this fundamental dynamics is described by deterministic, finite difference equations.
+If the dynamics is continuous, then the associated $\tau$-time parameter will also be continuous, as we shall consider in the Assumption A.5.bis described below.

-It is of relevance the issue of the local/non-local character of the interactions of the degrees of freedom at the Planck scale.
-In favour of locality, we are supported by a natural geometric appealing, since it is possible to imagine local interactions, but a non-local interaction is far from being integrable in a geometric picture.
-We also think that a theory which is fundamental needs to be of local character, since in any pretended fundamental theory, there is no room left for explaining non-locality at a more fundamental level and a theory that aims to explain non-local phenomena needs of fundamental local explanations to be falsified by local experiments.
-However, deep difficulties accompany the search for local descriptions of a sub-quantum theory, as it is Bell's inequalities violation.
-A possible explanation of how to explain the violation of Bell's inequalities is discussed in this work, although a complete development of the ideas is still missing.
+The choice between local or non-local character for the interactions of the degrees of freedom at the fundamental scale is obviously of relevance.
+In favour of assuming locality, we should say that this option is geometrically appealing, since it is possible to have geometric representations of local interactions in a consistent way with causality, but a non-local interaction is far from being understood in a causal picture of dynamics.
+We think that a theory aimed to be fundamental must be a local dynamical theory, since in any pretended fundamental theory, there is no room left for explaining non-locality in terms of a more fundamental level.